 Every year, seniors graduating in specified majors are required to take tests related to their major coursework.
 Tests are administered on a walk-in basis on scheduled dates and times.

 What is the purpose of the major field test?
 The tests evaluate students’ knowledge in their major.
 Test results help the university and the department to evaluate the curriculum within the major.
 Each program participates in major field testing at least once every 5 years.
 Some majors establish the test as part of their graduation requirements.

 When do I take the Major Field Test?
-The following majors are being tested during the 2011-12 calendar year.
-If your major appears and you do not know when you are to take the test, contact your department or Cheri Clavier in Assessment and Teaching.
+Students required to take the Major Field Test will be contacted by their departments with dates and locations of tests.
+If your major appears and you do not know when you are to take the test, contact your major department.

-I took the Senior Exit Exam—Why do I still have a graduation hold?
+What should a student do if the test is complete and a Senior Exit Exam/CCTST hold is still on record?
 There is a time lag between when the Office of Assessment and Teaching inputs names of those who have taken the test and when the graduation office removes the holds.
-Your hold will be removed the next time the graduation office runs its next update.
-This may take 2-4 weeks, but it is always completed before the final deadline for graduation.
+The process can take up to two weeks from when a student takes the test, but it is always completed before the final deadlines for graduation.
+Should students have questions and or concerns then they should contact Office of Assessment and Teaching http://www.etsu.edu/uged/cfaa/assessment/funding.aspx; email@example.com; (423) 439-7484 if. . .

 Should students do their best on the CCTST?

 Please do your best on the CCTST.
 Employers and graduate programs value the ability to problem solve.
 Also, by students doing their best this raises ETSU's institutional score; the better ETSU looks the better students look.
 And finally the analysis of test results will help improve future ETSU programs and services.